19hours/sg-statutes/Acts/State Courts Act.md

 CONSTITUTION

-### Subordinate courts
+### State Courts

-3\.—(1) There shall be within Singapore the following subordinate courts with such jurisdiction as is conferred by this Act or any other written law:
+3\.—(1) There shall be within Singapore the following subordinate courts called the State Courts with such jurisdiction as is conferred by this Act or any other written law:

 (a) District Courts;